davidbirdsong/heka-prometheus/README.md

 -  ```UntypedValue```

 ### Usage
-Send a heka message from a decoder or filter of the following format.
+Send a heka message from a sandbox decoder or filter of the following format.

 ```lua
 {